 An Essential Property of a precomposition when the source property is modified.

 To change the value, keyframe, or expression of an expression property on a precomposition.

-Linked properties - When you nest a primary composition, the Essential Properties of that precomposition link to the source properties.
+When you nest a primary composition, the Essential Properties of that precomposition link to the source properties.
 For example, if Comp B is nested in Comp A, the effect and layer properties of Comp B are the source properties.
 From Comp B, the properties that you add to the Essential Graphics panel are the Essential Properties.
-When you modify the source properties, essential properties of the precomposition also change.
+When you modify the source properties, the essential properties of the precomposition also change.

 When you modify an Essential Property, it overrides the value or keyframes of the source property.
-The precomposition is a unique instance of the primary composition and only this instance renders with the modified value or keyframes.
+The precomposition is a unique instance of the primary composition, and only this instance renders with the modified value or keyframes.

-When you modify a essential property, the Pull and Push buttons in the Timeline panel are enabled, and the name of the essential property turns bold.
+When you modify an essential property, the Pull and Push buttons in the Timeline panel are enabled, and the name of the essential property turns bold.
 These are the indications that a property is unlinked.

 The Pull and Push buttons relink an essential property with the source property.
-There are Pull and Push buttons for each essential property, and for the entire Essential Properties group.
+There are Pull and Push buttons for each essential property and for the entire Essential Properties group.

 When you push a modified essential property back to source property, all instances of the same primary composition are updated if the same essential property is linked.
 For example, you create a primary composition for a credit roll and nest it multiple times, and modify the color essential property on only one of the precompositions.
 When you push the new color value back to source value, all instances of the primary composition render with the new color value.